COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Location & Parking

 The Pack Monadnock Raptor Observatory is located within Miller State Park, near the summit of Pack Monadnock Mountain in Peterborough, NH.
 Access is via Miller Park Road, off Route 101.
-The closest parking is the small lot at the summit of Pack Monadnock (0.2 miles from the Observatory platform), though this lot often fills early on weekends in September and October.
+The closest parking is the small lot at the summit of Pack Monadnock (0.2 miles from the Observatory platform).
 Visitors can also park in the large lot at the base of the mountain, and hike to the summit via the Auto Road (1.3 miles one-way), the Marion Davis Trail (1.4 miles one-way), or the Wapack Trail (approx. 1.6 miles one-way).

 The observation area and 0.2-mile trail from the summit parking area to the Observatory are both ADA-accessible.